Magnetically Activated Rotational Vacuum Friction: Calculation of the frictional torque and absorption power

 \subsection{Quantum states in a rotating particle}

 We study an axially-symmetric nanoparticle rotating with angular frequency $\Omega$ at temperature $T_1$ in a vacuum at temperature $T_0$, exposed to a static magnetic field.
 The torque on this particle originates in the energy and AM exchanges between its excitations and the vacuum electromagnetic field, as illustrated in Fig.\ \ref{Fig1}(a).
-We assume the rotation direction and the magnetic field to be aligned along the axis of symmetry of the particle $z$.
+We assume the rotation direction and the magnetic field to be aligned along the axis of symmetry of the particle (direction $z$).
 The internal electronic states of the particle $\left|l\right\rangle$ of energies $\hbar\varepsilon_l$ can be chosen to be associated with azimuthal numbers $m_l$ corresponding to a rotational wave function $\ee^{\ii m_l\varphi}$, where $\varphi$ is the azimuthal angle around $z$.
+We remark that the present formalism applies to any type of electronic states, including many body descriptions of the problem.

 In the lab frame and in the absence of a magnetic field, the energies of the quantum states $\left|l\right\rangle$ are $\hbar\varepsilon_l^0$.
 The applied magnetic field $B$ induces Zeeman shifts $m_l\wc/2$, where $\wc=eB/m_{\rm e}c$ is the cyclotron frequency, so the state frequencies become $\varepsilon_l=\varepsilon_l^0+m_l\wc/2$.